gentzkow/template_archive/README.md

    ```

 ## Config
-`config.yaml` specifies the minimum required software to properly initialize the repository.
+`config.yaml` specifies the minimum required software to initialize the repository.
 By default, this includes the following software:

    - git-lfs
    - LyX